Optical, Dynamic and Topological Characteristics of Deformed Schwarzschild Black Holes: Abstract

 \section{Abstract}

-We investigate the temperature, photon and shadow radii, quasinormal modes (QNMs), greybody factors, and emission rates of deformed AdS black holes, focusing on the effects of the deformation parameter $ \alpha $ and control parameter $ \beta $.
+We investigate the temperature, photon and shadow radii, quasinormal modes (QNMs), {time domain profiles}, greybody factors, emission rates and topological characteristics of deformed black holes, focusing on the effects of the deformation parameter $ \alpha $ and control parameter $ \beta $.
 Increasing $ \alpha $ enhances the oscillation frequency and damping rate of gravitational waves, while $ \beta $ shows non-linear behaviour.
 Electromagnetic perturbations exhibit similar trends, though with lower frequencies and damping rates.
-Greybody factors are mainly influenced by multipole moment $ l $ and $ \alpha $, with $ \beta $ having a more subtle effect.
+Greybody factors are mainly influenced by multipole moment $l$ and $ \alpha $, with $ \beta $ having a more subtle effect.
 These findings provide insights into black hole dynamics, mergers, and gravitational wave emissions.